 Going back into gaming

-After working full-time on music reviews for some years, at least as much as a high schooler could, I realized that I missed writing about games.
+After working full-time on music reviews for some years, at least as much as a high school student could, I realized that I missed writing about games.
 Before getting back to them, though, I took a long hard look at everything I had written up until that point and decided to polish up the articles.
-It wasn’t going to be any more just about “is this good or bad”, I started to see how the developers worked inside technological limitations if there was a serious attempt at telling a story and would also share some of my personal feelings and memories playing this or that title.
+It wasn’t going to be any more just about “is this good or bad”, I started to see how the developers worked inside technological limitations, if there was a serious attempt at telling a story and would also share some of my personal feelings and memories playing this or that title.

 I wonder if on the Dreamcast it will be another Shinobi chapter… who knows if there’s even Ecco III coming out!
 Anyway let’s talk about Shinobi III.